Protect Your Adsense Earnings By Preventing Invalid Clicks

 When you monetize your blog with Google Adsense, you need to know how to protect your Adsense earnings.

 It’s not unusual to see a small deduction on your account each month for invalid traffic.
-But if the deduction is more than 1%, you should investigate the issue.
+However, you should investigate the issue if the deduction is more than 1%.

-For bloggers who are relatively new to Adsense, it comes as a shock if your account is restricted or, worse, suspended.
+For bloggers who are relatively new to Adsense, it comes as a shock if your account is restricted or, worse, suspended due to invalid activity.

-Fortunately, you can take some simple steps to protect your account and keep it in good order.
+Fortunately, you can take some simple steps to protect and keep your account in good order.

 Invalid Adsense clicks and traffic

-The reasons for invalid clicks and activity are usually due to poor-quality traffic or too many ad clicks.
+The reasons for invalid clicks and activity are usually poor-quality traffic or too many ad clicks.

 Invalid clicks also include clicking on your own ads.
 That’s an absolute no-no. If you accidentally click on one of your ads, close the window instantly, then kick yourself.

-I had one episode with a click-bomber this some time back, and the only solution was to block the user’s IP address.
-More on how to do this later.
+I had one episode with a click-bomber some time back, and the only solution was to block the user’s IP address—more on how to do this later.

 Another form of click-bombing is click-bot traffic.
 These people use software to hit your site continuously, which can result in invalid traffic or clicks.